publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schI/m__us_usc_t25_s4115.md

         (2) be executed by the chief executive officer or other officer of the tribe under this chapter qualified under regulations of the Secretary;

-        (3) specify that the tribe has fully carried out its responsibilities as described under subsection (a) of this section; and
+        (3) specify that the tribe has fully carried out its responsibilities as described under subsection (a); and

         (4)

          specify that the certifying officer—

             (A) consents to assume the status of a responsible Federal official under the National Environmental Policy Act of 1969 \[[42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.\] and each provision of law specified in regulations issued by the Secretary insofar as the provisions of such Act or such other provisions of law apply pursuant to subsection (a) of this section; and
+4321][/us/usc/t42/s4321] et seq.\] and each provision of law specified in regulations issued by the Secretary insofar as the provisions of such Act or such other provisions of law apply pursuant to subsection (a); and

             (B) is authorized and consents on behalf of the tribe and such officer to accept the jurisdiction of the Federal courts for the purpose of enforcement of the responsibilities of the certifying officer as such an official.